abdeoliveira/examgen/README.md

 # Exam Generator

-Professors with focus on, but not restricted to, math sciences can generate individualised exams to apply for students.
+Professors with focus on (but not restricted to) math sciences can generate individualised exams for each student.
-More to be written here soon...
+Despite the questions are the same, variables and consequently the answers are different.
+Latex is in charge to beautifully build the PDFs.

+Last but not least, and application for correction from scanned exam images is included.

 # Dependencies